jechave/penm/docs/LOGFILE.md

 -   Wrote tests for admrs and sdmrs
 -   Changed admrs and sdmrs to versions used in paper (where instead of minimizing I maximise to obtain the dmrs matrices).
+-   Renamed .new in prs_new.R to smrs.R, .fast in prs_fast.R to \_amrs,
+    and prs.sim to mrs
+-   renamed prs_nacho as sprs and prs_nacho_fast as aprs
+-   I prefixed all mutscan-related files with mutscan (to make easier possible future split of package in two)
+-   I wrote tests for the main functions
+-   git commited and git pushed

 ### Notes on impact of changes